fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-2.md

 ## Conclusion

 If you already have an authentication step in your application, adding Vonage Verify is only a few additional lines of code.
-For our Vue.js app it meant one additional call to our backend and a new form, and on the server-side we just needed to make the API call to send the code, and then a new route to verify the code.
-Since Vonage handles all the heavy lifting of generating, sending, and checking the code, the impact in our codebase is minimal.
-The flexibilty of MongoDB's document-based storage meant we did not need to run any database migrations and could quickly write the code to insert a new user and do the lookups.
+For our Vue.js app, it meant one additional call to our backend and a new form, and on the server side, we just needed to make the API call to send the code and then a new route to verify the code.
+Since Vonage handles all the heavy lifting of generating, sending, and checking the code, the impact on our codebase is minimal.
+The flexibility of MongoDB's document-based storage meant we did not need to run any database migrations and could quickly write the code to insert a new user and do the lookups.

 Now that our users can log in, they should order some food!